memfault/interrupt/_drafts/rameen-guest-post.md

 ---
-title: "Beyond 'Embedded' in the 2020s"
+title: "Beyond Embedded in the 2020s"
 author: rameen
+excerpt: "For embedded systems the decade turnover couldn't be better timed.
+As we embark upon the next decade the capabilities of software for embedded systems will catch up to those of hardware, and at some point an emergent discipline - something beyond embedded - will take shape."
 ---

+> Editor's note: We're kicking off 2020 with a think piece from Rameen Aryanpur.
+> This strikes a different tone from our standard fare (usually technical how
+> to's and tutorials), but we hope you will enjoy it just as well.
+We are always
+> looking for new submissions, so don't hesitate to get in touch if you would
+> like to contribute!

 There are a lot of decade in review, next decade prediction pieces floating around.
+Allow me to throw my hat in the ring.
 For embedded systems the decade turnover couldn't be better timed.
 The capabilities of embedded systems and the tools we use to deploy, manage, and debug them have come a long way in the last ten years.
 The vast majority of this progress, however, has come in hardware rather than software.
-So, color me a prospective prophet: as we embark upon the next decade the capabilities of software for embedded systems will catch up to those of hardware, and at the point of convergence and beyond an emergent discipline, something beyond embedded, will take shape.
+So, color me a prospective prophet: as we embark upon the next decade the capabilities of software for embedded systems will catch up to those of hardware and at some point an emergent discipline - something beyond embedded - will take shape.

 Serendipitous to the decade motif, I wrote my first line of software for an embedded system in early 2010.
 I wrote my first line of functioning software for